Cherrybrook Kitchen

 Cherrybrook Kitchen is a privately held company producing baking products for the food allergy market.
 The company was founded in 2004 by Patsy Rosenberg and is headquartered in Burlington, Massachusetts.
 The company was acquired by Cell-nique in 2011.

 Cherrybrook Kitchen was founded in response to the growing number of children and adults diagnosed with food allergies.
-11 million adults and children are affected by peanut, dairy, egg and nut allergens, while approximately one in 133 Americans suffers from Celiac Disease.
+11 million adults and children are affected by peanut, dairy, egg and nut allergens, while approximately one in 133 Americans has Celiac Disease.